AlexRogalskiy/java-patterns/docs/contributing/info.md

 A MCVE is a common practice like on [Stack Overflow](https://stackoverflow.com/help/mcve) and sometimes it is also called [SSCCE](http://sscce.org), a _Short, Self Contained, Correct \(Compilable\), Example_.

-The recommened way for GitHub based projects is to create it as [Gist](https://gist.github.com) or new repository, but of course you can [attach it to issues and pull requests as files](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests), use any free code paste- or file hosting service or paste the code in [Markdown code blocks](https://help.github.com/articles/basic-writing-and-formatting-syntax) into the issue.
+The recommended way for GitHub based projects is to create it as [Gist](https://gist.github.com) or new repository, but of course you can [attach it to issues and pull requests as files](https://help.github.com/articles/file-attachments-on-issues-and-pull-requests), use any free code paste- or file hosting service or paste the code in [Markdown code blocks](https://help.github.com/articles/basic-writing-and-formatting-syntax) into the issue.

 ### _Minimal_